SamG101-Developer/SPP-2/docs/variables.md

 #### Declaring a variable with no value
 - Uninitialized and cannot be used until set
-- Requires a type annotation to be provided: `let a: std::number`
+- Requires a type annotation to be provided: `let a: Num`
 - Can be set later with `a = 5`

 #### Re-declaring